Lady getting advice

-If you or someone you know needs help with their money
+If you or someone you know needs assistance with banking now or in the future

 What is third party access?